List of Jane the Virgin characters: Luisa Alver

 Luisa Alver (portrayed by Yara Martinez) is the doctor who artificially inseminated Jane, as well as Rafael's sister.
 She is an alcoholic and in love with her stepmother, Rose.
 The two have an on and off relationship, then spend three years together until Rose is found and arrested.

 Rose Solano

 Rose Solano (portrayed by Bridget Regan) is a crime lord who falls in love with Luisa, and is the main antagonist of the series.
 She kills Emilio, kidnaps Mateo, and shoots Michael.
 After three years on the run with Luisa, she is arrested.

 Emilio Solano

 Emilio Solano (portrayed by Carlo Rota, season 1) is Rafael's adoptive father and Luisa's biological father.
 He owns the Marbella.

 Magda Anděl

 Magda Anděl (portrayed by Priscilla Barnes) is Petra's scheming mother who fakes paralysis.
 She pushes Alba down a flight of stairs and kills Ivan, winding up arrested on both occasions.

 Lina Santillan

 Lina Santillan (portrayed by Diane Guerrero) is Jane's best friend and co-worker at the Marbella.
-Despite Lina having moved to New York and having married someone, the two remain close.
+Despite Lina having moved to New York and having married Danny, the two remain close.